calvinmclean/sandwiches/istio/README.md

   kubectl get svc,pods,deploy
   kubectl exec -it $(kubectl get pod -l app=menu -o jsonpath='{.items[0].metadata.name}') -c menu -- curl menu:8080/menu/show/
   # If the Menu prints, this confirms that Menu, Recipes, and Ingredients services are working
+  # If the Menu does not print, you should delete the Menu pod so it will restart:
+  kubectl delete pod <pod_name>
   ```

 5. Define the Ingress gateway for the Sandwiches application